The core requirements are:

 1. Filing for the emphasis with Graduate Divison

-You will need to contact the program chair, Krzysztof Janowicz, to obtain his signature on this form.
+You will need to contact the program chair, Mary Brenner, to obtain her signature on this form.

 This petition may be completed at any time, the student does not need to have completed all of the emphasis requirements before filing.
 Early filing is encouraged!